NLnetLabs/rpki-doc/source/krill/manage-cas.rst

                          --asn "" --ipv4 "10.0.0.0/8" --ipv6 "2001:DB8::/32" \
                          --rfc8183 data/myid.xml > parent-res.xml

-However, if you are using the API, then you need to send the RFC8183 request as an equivalent JSON structure (the CLI does this under the hood):
+However, if you are using the API, then you need to send the RFC 8183 request as an equivalent JSON structure (the CLI does this under the hood):

 .. code-block:: text